Rail transport in Israel: Metro/Light rail

+Preliminary construction started in 2022 and in February 2024 A consortium of Alstom, Electra and Manrav was announced as selected to build an operate the line for 25 years.
+The contract was officially signed in May 16th 2024.
+Construction should start in 2025 and will take at least 4 years.
+As of 2024 Nazareth is the largest city in Israel without passenger rail service.

+The Beersheba Light Rail, which will serve the city of Beersheba and outlying towns, was approved in August 2023.
+It is expected to be completed in 2033.

+An underground funicular rail line, called Carmelit, was opened in Haifa in 1959.
+It is 1.8 km long and has 6 stations.
+If one is to define it as subway (most definitions exclude it from the category "subway") it would be the first in the MENA region or the second after Tünel which was built in what was then the Ottoman Empire but is usually also not considered a subway.

 Passenger traffic

 Following the low point of 2.5 million passengers in 1990, the extensive investments in the national heavy rail infrastructure beginning in the early to mid-1990s made train travel more appealing, especially given the ever-increasing road congestion, and consequently passenger rail use began rising rapidly—by a factor of about fivefold over any given ten-year span during the 1990s and 2000s.
 Consequently, in the 25-year span between 1990 and 2015, heavy rail passenger traffic grew over 20-times.
 Moreover, with several large-scale railway infrastructure projects still underway and more planned in the future, the growth in passenger numbers is expected to continue.

 Statistics

 Ridership

 The following table includes ridership statistics for heavy rail only.

 Passenger kilometres

 The following table contains the total travelled distances for all passengers per annum.